mattermost/docs/source/administration/config-settings.rst

 Enable Automatic Replies (Experimental)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**True**: Users can enable Automatic Replies in Account Settings > Notifications.
+**True**: Users can enable Automatic Replies in **Account Settings > Notifications**.
 Users set a custom message that will be automatically sent in response to Direct Messages.

 **False**: Disables the Automatic Direct Message Replies feature and hides it from Account Settings.